 It’s a fact of conveyancing life that not all transactions have a happy ending.
 Sometimes people change their minds.
-Sometimes surveys come back with horrifying results.
-Sometimes someone comes along with a bigger pot of money and pinches a property from right under your nose.
+Occasionally surveys come back with horrifying results.
+From time to time someone comes along with a bigger pot of money and pinches a property from right under your nose.
+We look here at whether Residential Abortive Transaction Insurance is worth buying.

-In England and Wales, the sorry truth is that nothing is guaranteed about a property transaction until the exchange of contracts.
-Of course, there’s an awful lot of work to be done before you reach this stage, and a whole team of professionals that need to be paid for that work whether or not you get the result you wanted.
+The truth is that there are no guarantees in a property transaction until the exchange of contracts.
+You will need to do an awful lot of work to be done before you reach this stage.
+There is also a whole team of professionals that need to be paid for that work.
+And they generally need to be paid whether or not you get the result you wanted.

-All this means that when property sales and purchases do occasionally fall through, the buyers and sellers involved have to pay for things like conveyancing, mortgage set up fees and surveys regardless.
+All this means that when sales and purchases do occasionally fall through, people often have to costs to pay.
+Things like conveyancing, mortgage set up fees and surveys will need paying for regardless of whether you complete.
 Essentially, you could be down a thousand pounds or more with no sale/purchase to show for it.

 Is there anything you can do about this?